 We encourage parents to rebook with us, and lesson rebooking & payment week takes place on week 5 of every lesson block.
 If a parent wishes to rebook for another course we ask them to pay on rebooking and payment day.
 Parents will receive a text message reminding them in advance of rebooking day.
 If any parent wishes to cancel their place we ask that they kindly let us know on week 5, so that we have sufficient time to refill any vacant spaces.

 If a child misses 1 or 2 lessons we don’t offer any discount.
 If a child misses 3, 4, or 5 lessons we do offer a discount.
 Rather than paying the full amount, we ask parents to pay half the value of each lesson missed to reserve a child’s lesson place.
 For example, if a child misses 3 lessons, rather than paying £45.00, we ask parents to pay £31.50, saving them a total of £13.50.

 What happens in the event of a problem with the swimming pool or poor weather conditions?

 If there’s a problem with the swimming pool such as high or low chlorine levels or cold water temperatures, or poor weather conditions such as snow, we’ll contact all parents via text message.
 By texting parents it’s a much faster and less intrusive way of passing on the message.
 We also ask that parents keep us informed should their mobile number change at any time.

 Can I use my camera / mobile phone on poolside?

 For child protection reasons the use of camera’s and / or mobile phones is not permitted on poolside.

-Is disabled access available at both Woodhouse Grove and Ilkley Grammar School?
+Is disabled access available at Woodhouse Grove School?

-Yes disabled access is available at both swimming pools.
-A disabled lift is available at Woodhouse Grove School upon entry to the building, and an access ramp leading to the pool hall is available at Ilkley Grammar School.
+Yes disabled access is available.
+A disabled lift is available at Woodhouse Grove School upon entry to the building.

 Do I need to bring a swimming cap?